Alchemist-X/howcryptoworksbook/Chapter_12_Quantum_Resistance.md

 *This section examines the emerging threat of quantum computing to blockchain cryptography, exploring vulnerabilities in current systems, risk assessment frameworks, and practical mitigation strategies for protecting digital assets in the post-quantum era.*

-## Section 1: Quantum Computing and Cryptographic Threats
+## Section I: Quantum Computing and Cryptographic Threats

 ### Quantum Computing Fundamentals